Exobasidium camelliae: Parasitic effects

 E. camelliae is a biotroph that lives in between host cells and absorbs nutrients through haustoria.
 Macroscopically, the infection turns the host’s leaves a light green shade and causes a thickening of the host’s leaves up to three to five times their original size.
 Inside the leaf, the cells are undifferentiated and disorderly.
 These effects may be caused by the fungus’ production of indoleacetic acid.
 Besides the leaf, hyphae are also present in the cortex and the apical meristem of infected shoots.
 These projections cause the cortex to be enlarged and the growth of hyphae in leaf primordia.
 While most infected shoots produce leaves that are fully affected by the fungus, leaves can be locally infected.

 E. camelliae has also been observed to infect the fruit tissue of C. japonica.
 The infected fruits have swollen tissue and are covered in a white colored hymenium when the exocarp sloughs off.

 Symbiosis with Cladosporium species

 Species of the Cladosporium genus have been observed to grow on the hymenium of E. camelliae.
 The Cladiosporium grow on top of the exposed basidia, lysing the cells and inducing the release of their contents.
 This is in contrast to other Cladiosporium relationships where the parasite grows inside the cells of their host.
-It is still unclear whether this is a parasitic, comensalistic, or mutualistic relationship.
+It is still unclear whether this is a parasitic, commensal or mutualistic relationship.